What Rihanna's New Lingerie Line Could Look Like

 All of your wild thoughts are coming into fruition.

 Rihanna is expanding her fashion and beauty empire with a new lingerie collection.
-The Fenty creator has been working with TechStyle Fashion Group, who partially owns Kate Hudson's Fabletics, Shoedazzle (co-founded by Kim Kardashian) and JustFab, for over a year, as reported by WWD.
+The Fenty creator has been working with TechStyle Fashion Group, which oversees Kate Hudson's Fabletics, Shoedazzle (co-founded by Kim Kardashian) and JustFab, for over a year, as reported by WWD.

 Based on the parent company's current portfolio, it's fair to predict that the new undergarments brand will have a subscription model, so you can expect RiRi's favorite styles every month.